EarthmanT/Cloudify-Ansible-Blog-Example/README.md

 Let’s start off with a simple example, like Ansible’s “Writing Your First Playbook”.
 Below, we will take that playbook and put it into a Cloudify Blueprint and deploy it.

+You can download the code from this example [here](https://github.com/EarthmanT/ansible-example).

 ## Preliminary: Create a work directory:

-You will need a Cloudify Manager, as well as the IP, Username, and SSH key file to an existing VM to run this example.
+Note: You will need a Cloudify Manager, as well as the IP, Username, and SSH key file to an existing VM to run this example.

 ```python
 mkdir ansible-example